A new way to understand your baby's crying

 These soothing ideas may not work every time, and that is why it's important to review the Period of PURPLE Crying materials.
 They will help parents understand their baby's crying.

 The National Center on Shaken Baby Syndrome has created a secondary school-based curriculum guide and resource kit for high schools to educate teens, who are often caregivers, about normal infant crying.
-The Injury Prevention Center and Kohl’s have partnered to launch a pilot project called, “The Period of PURPLE Crying for Teens: Understanding Infant Crying Presented by Kohl’s.”
+The Injury Prevention Center has launched a pilot project called, “The Period of PURPLE Crying for Teens: Understanding Infant Crying.”

-Twenty school kits, which include curriculum materials and dolls, were created using funding from the sale of special cause merchandise through Kohl’s Cares.
+Twenty school kits, which include curriculum materials and dolls, were created using funding from the sale of special cause merchandise.
 These kits were distributed to high schools in New Hampshire.
-With Kohl’s ongoing support, we look forward to expanding this successful program regionally.
+We look forward to expanding this successful program regionally.